stgran/stgran.github.io/index.md

-## Welcome to Soren Gran's Github!
+## Welcome to Soren Gran's Homepage!

 **I am a Data Analyst in the Washington, DC area.**